-Check to see if you're entitled to State benefits or government schemes.
+Check to see if you're entitled to benefits or government schemes.

-- Find out what benefits you might qualify for using our benefits calculator on moneyhelper.org.uk/en/benefits/ benefits-calculator - If you already get Income Support, Universal Credit or Jobseeker's Allowance, your local Jobcentre Plus office may help with your mortgage payments.
+- Find out what benefits you might qualify for using our benefits calculator at moneyhelper.org.uk/benefitscalculator - If you already get Income Support, Universal Credit or Jobseeker's Allowance, your local Jobcentre Plus office may help with your mortgage payments.

-How much help you get and when it starts depends on when you took out your mortgage and how long you've been getting Income Support, Universal Credit or Jobseeker's Allowance.
+What help you get and when it starts depends on when you took out your mortgage and how long you've been getting Income Support, Universal Credit or Jobseeker's Allowance.